xkeshav/color-collector/README.md

 - Open a css file
 - Press <kbd>F1</kbd> to open the command palette
 - Type `ccc: collect css` or type <kbd>Ctrl + F7</kbd> or <kbd>Cmd + F7</kbd>
+- After conversion done, you will see notification on bottom with message *CSS variable conversion done successfully!*

 ## Working Demo